dellaert/19F-4476/proj1.md

 ## Part 1: NumPy

 **Image Filtering.** Image filtering (or convolution) is a fundamental image processing tool.
 See chapter 3.2 of Szeliski and the lecture materials to learn about image filtering (specifically linear filtering).
 You will be writing your own function to implement image filtering from scratch.
 More specifically, you will implement `my_imfilter()` which imitates the `filter2D()` function in the OpenCV library.
-As specified in `student_code.py`, your filtering algorithm must: (1) support grayscale and color images, (2) support arbitrarily-shaped filters, as long as both dimensions are odd (e.g. 7x9 filters, but not 4x5 filters), (3) pad the input image with zeros or reflected image content, and (4) return a filtered image which is the same resolution as the input image.
+As specified in `part1.py`, your filtering algorithm must: (1) support grayscale and color images, (2) support arbitrarily-shaped filters, as long as both dimensions are odd (e.g. 7x9 filters, but not 4x5 filters), (3) pad the input image with zeros or reflected image content, and (4) return a filtered image which is the same resolution as the input image.
 We have provided an iPython notebook, `proj1_test_filtering.ipynb`, to help you debug your image filtering algorithm.

 **Hybrid Images.** A hybrid image is the sum of a low-pass filtered version of one image and a high-pass filtered version of another image.
 There is a free parameter, _cutoff frequency_, that controls _how much_ high frequency to remove from the first image and how much low frequency to leave in the second image.
 This value can be tuned for each image pair.
-In `cutoff_frequencies.txt` under `data/`, we provide a default value of 7 for each pair of images (the value on line _i_ corresponds to the cutoff frequency value for the _i_-th image pair).
+In `cutoff_frequencies.txt`, we provide a default value of 7 for each pair of images (the value on line _i_ corresponds to the cutoff frequency value for the _i_-th image pair).
 You should replace these values with the ones you find work best for each image pair.
 In the paper it is suggested to use two cutoff frequencies (one tuned for each image) and you are free to try that as well.
 In the starter code, the cutoff frequency is controlled by changing the standard deviation of the Gaussian filter used in constructing the hybrid images.
-You will first implement `create_hybrid_image()` according to the starter code in `student_code.py`.
+You will first implement `create_hybrid_image()` according to the starter code in `part1.py`.
 Your function will call `my_imfilter()` to create low and high frequency images and then combine them into a hybrid image.

 ## Part 2: PyTorch

 **Dataloader.** You will now implement creating hybrid images again but using PyTorch.
 The `HybridImageDataset` class in `datasets.py` will create tuples using pairs of images with a corresponding cutoff frequency (which you should have found from experimenting in Part 1).
-The images will be loaded from `data/` and the cutoff frequencies from `data/cutoff_frequencies.txt`.
+The images will be loaded from `data/` and the cutoff frequencies from `cutoff_frequencies.txt`.
 Refer to [this tutorial](https://pytorch.org/tutorials/beginner/data_loading_tutorial.html) for additional information on data loading & processing.

 **Model.** Next, you will implement the `HybridImageModel` class in `models.py`.
 Instead of using your implementation of `my_imfilter()` to get the low and high frequencies from a pair of images, `low_pass()` should use the 2d convolution operator from `torch.nn.functional` to apply a low pass filter to a given image. `forward()` will first create a low pass filter for each pair of images using the cutoff frequencies as specified in `cutoff_frequencies.txt`.
 Then, similar to `create_hybrid_image()` from Part 1, `forward()` will call `low_pass()` to create the low and high frequency images and combine them into a hybrid image.
 Refer to [this tutorial](https://pytorch.org/tutorials/beginner/blitz/neural_networks_tutorial.html) for additional information on defining neural networks using PyTorch.